felipevieira/song-metadata-crawler/README.md

 # Song Metadata Crawler

-Song Metadata Crawler (SMC) is a a tool that leverages [MusicBrainz](https://musicbrainz.org), [AcousticBrainz](https://acousticbrainz.org/) and [Spotify](https://www.spotify.com) APIs to fetch high-level and low-level song metadata.
+Song Metadata Crawler (SMC) is a a tool that leverages public APIs from [MusicBrainz](https://musicbrainz.org), [AcousticBrainz](https://acousticbrainz.org/) and [Spotify](https://www.spotify.com) to fetch high-level and low-level song metadata.

 ## Requirements
 - Python 3.6+
-... and that's it!
+... and that's it! :rocket:

 ## Usage Instructions
 ### Install required depedencies